chrimerss/allenslib/docs/hydrology/coupling.md

 The authors investigated both the positive feedback and negative feedback from satellite observed precipitation and soil moisture.
 In some regions, negative feedback is present (dry soil -> precipitation) such as Central US, Western Amazon, but in general, most of the places show positive feedback (wet soils -> precipitation).

+Also, precipitation is triggered preferentially over **heterogeneous** soil moisture conditions.

 ## Dry soil moisture propogate to reduce downwind precipitation